< Back

 Madonna and Child with Donor.
 Wood, 157 x 78.

-The standing Madonna teaches the Child to read, with an ecclesiastical donor in adoration.
+The Christ Child, splendidly dressed in a red cloak and dalmatic of gold brocade, receives instruction on reading and writing from the Virgin, while an ecclesiastical donor kneels in adoration.
+The vertical red bands on the patterned gold background represent the edges of the cloth of honour hung behind the Virgin.
+The small birds in the flowery meadow are a goldfinch and possibly a sparrow.
 The painting comes from Jativa (Xativa), the native city of Rodrigo Borgia (Pope Alexander VI).
 It hung in the Borgia Chapel in the Colegiata (church of Santa Maria).
 The family's coat-of-arms is on the stool on which the Child stands.
 The donor, kneeling in prayer with a mitre on the ground beside him, is usually identified as Francesco Borgia (Francisco de Borja), who was the seventh of ten 'cardinal-nephews' created by Alexander VI.
 The picture may date from around 1495, when Francesco was made Bishop of Teano.
 Before restoration, there was a tendency to ascribe the execution to Pintoricchio’s workshop or to a Spanish follower, but the removal of old repaint and discoloured varnish helped reveal the picture's quality.
 Donated by Francisco Llácer to the Academia de San Carlos in 1818.
+There are variants, without the donor, at Philadelphia and Raleigh (North Carolina).

 Warsaw.
 Muzeum Narodowe.